-This is one of only three original series episodes in which the word "damn" is used, with McCoy cursing the "damnable logic" behind the experiments designed to destroy the creatures.
-The only other uses of the word "damn" occur in Star Trek: Journey to Babel
+This is one of only three original series episodes in which the word "damn" is used, with McCoy cursing the "damnable logic" behind the experiments designed to destroy the blastoneurons.
+The only other uses of the word "damn" occur in Star Trek: The Original Series: Journey to Babel

-(1967), wherein Kirk admits he can't "damn" Spock for his loyalty by taking command of the Enterprise at the cost of Sarek's life, and in Star Trek: Court Martial
+(1967), wherein Kirk admits he can't "damn" Spock for his loyalty by taking command of the Enterprise at the cost of Sarek's life, and in Star Trek: The Original Series: Court Martial

 (1967) where Kirk makes a log entry stating that the evidence against him is "damning."
 During the 1960s, "damn" and "hell" were usually considered unacceptable on television (although hell might be allowed for naming a theological locale, as in several The Twilight Zone

 (1959) occasions).
 This remained the case until All in the Family

 Before the Enterprise leaves orbit, there is a close-up of the helm and navigation consoles; a crewman in a red tunic can be seen at the helm.
 Previous and subsequent shots show Sulu at the helm in his standard gold tunic.
 See more

 I am a Vulcan, doctor.
 Pain is a thing of the mind.
 The mind can be controlled.

 You're only half Vulcan.
 What about the human half?

 It is proving to be an inconvenience, but it is managable.